Ph.D., University of California, San Diego, 1999

 E-Mail: kfoot (at) uw.edu

 Kirsten Foot, Associate Professor of Communication and adjunct faculty in the Information School, is interested in several aspects of the relationship between information and communication technologies, organizing processes, and society.
 Prior to joining the faculty at the U. of Washington, she held a postdoctoral research appointment at the U. of Pennsylvania’s Annenberg Public Policy Center, and a Fulbright fellowship at the U. of Helsinki’s Center for Research on Activity, Development, and Learning.
 She has researched the production of electoral web spheres in the U.S. and around the world, the development of a conflict monitoring network in the Commonwealth of Independent States, and online networks in the fair trade movements in the U.S. and the UK.
-In her current research, she brings her expertise on organizing processes and digital technologies to bear in studying worldwide efforts to combat human trafficking, and multi-sector collaboration in the anti-human trafficking movement in the U.S. She is also interested in cultural-historical activity theory and other practice-based theories of technology, and in this vein she co-edits a book series called Acting With Technology at the MIT Press.
+In her current research, she brings her expertise on organizing processes and digital technologies to bear in studying worldwide efforts to combat human trafficking, and multi-sector collaboration in the anti-human trafficking movement in the U.S. She is also interested in cultural-historical activity theory and other practice-based theories of technology, and in this vein she co-edits the Acting With Technology Series at the MIT Press.

 Currently Dr. Foot is writing a book on inter-organizational and multi-sector collaboration in efforts to combat human trafficking, in order to help catalyze more robust collaborations.
 Learn more about the book project and her public scholarship on anti-trafficking efforts here.